Skip to main content

 Downsize your home and put money into super

-If you've owned your home for more than 10 years and you sell it, you may be able to contribute up to $300,000 per person, or $600,000 per couple, from the sale to your super.
+If you've owned your home for more than 10 years and you sell it, you may be able to put some of the sale proceeds into your super.

 Spouse contributions